Salinas Catholic wooden carvings in Porta Coeli Church

 The

-Public Pool at the Coamo Hot Springs/ Photo above right.
+Old Public Pool at the Coamo Hot Springs/ Photo above right.
+It is now comletely modernized with facilities.

 Presently